 Thunderbolt, USB, FireWire, or a special PCI/PCIe card.
 Most audio interfaces include line-level analog inputs and outputs, one or more microphone preamplifiers, and may even include digital inputs and outputs such as AES, S/PDIF or ADAT (Lightpipe).

-When should I use an Audio Interface?
+When should I use an Audio Interface for Recording?

 If you are in the field of recording or producing quality music, of course, there is no doubt you need to use audio interfaces.
 If you are a disc jockey (DJ or deejay) or you are working in a radio station, most setups include an interface or have an interface built-in.